itsnicksia/wizardry-daphne-guide/docs/frequently-asked-questions.md

 The TL;DR is that to grade up, each adventurer needs a grade tag of their current grade, and they need to have been a part of the exam where you obtained the next grade marker.

 ### How do I get grade tags?
 Dismiss adventurers and combine lower grade tags into higher grade tags.
 In addition, you get a few from the weekly request.
+When dismissed, all adventurers will give you a grade tag that corresponds to their current grade.
+General and Legendary adventurers will give an additional grade tag as well.

-* Anonymous Adventurers (Human-Pri, etc) give 1 No Grade Tag when dismissed.
+* Anonymous Adventurers (Human-Pri, etc) give 1 grade tag that corresponds to their current grade.
-* General Adventurers (Chloe, Clarissa, Flut, etc) give 2 No Grade Tags when dismissed.
+* General Adventurers (Chloe, Clarissa, Flut, etc) give 1 grade tag that corresponds to their current grade, plus an additional 1 no-grade tag when dismissed.
-* Legendary Adventurers (Lanavaille, Adam, etc) give 1 No Grade Tag and 1 Iron Tag when dismissed.
+* Legendary Adventurers (Lanavaille, Adam, etc) give 1 grade tag that corresponds to their current grade, plus an additional 1 iron grade tag when dismissed.

-These above tags assume you dismiss without leveling and grading up your adventurers.
-Dismissing higher grade adventurers results in a slight increase in the quality of grade tags you receive, however because it costs a grade tag to grade up an adventurer, the result works out to be identical.
+Due to the fact that it costs grade tags to increase an adventurer's grade, the increased value of tags you get is offset by the cost to grade up.

 **There is no benefit in grading up an adventurer before dismissing them**.
 The weekly requests starts with a 3 tag reward and increases to 4 tags at a certain point.
 This isn’t confirmed, but it seems to be when your MC is level 40 in any class, possibly also requiring the MC having changed to another class.